We all know that everything is a file in Linux.

 # echo "Detailed Inode usage for: $(pwd)" ; for d in `find -maxdepth 1 -type d |cut -d\/ -f2 |grep -xv . |sort`; do c=$(find $d |wc -l) ; printf "$c\t\t- $d\n" ; done ; printf "Total: \t\t$(find $(pwd) | wc -l)\n" Detailed Inode usage for: /home/daygeek 11 - 2g 46 - bash-insulter 140 - batstat 96 - betty 178 - .bundle 43114 - .cache 965 - .cargo 1870 - .config 156 - Desktop 3258 - Documents 186 - Downloads 60 - drivesync 3055 - .local 4058 - .mozilla 1568 - .npm 250 - Pictures 16492 - .rustup 146 - snap 64 - ssh-audit 1552 - Videos 159 - yay Total: 77682

-Inode values doesn’t get change/modify when you perform the file move with in the file system.
-See the results below.
+Inode values aren’t changed or modified when the file is moved within the file system.
+See the output below:

 # ls -li /home/daygeek/2daygeek.txt 1740436 -rw-r--r-- 1 daygeek daygeek 211 Feb 10 08:03 /home/daygeek/2daygeek.txt # mv /home/daygeek/2daygeek.txt /home/daygeek/Downloads/ # ls -li /home/daygeek/Downloads/2daygeek.txt 1740436 -rw-r--r-- 1 daygeek daygeek 211 Feb 10 08:03 /home/daygeek/Downloads/2daygeek.txt